Paddy Power logo in a rectangular box.

 What does BTTS mean?

 Both teams to score.
-A bet on both teams in a match to score at least one goal each.
+A bet on both teams to score at least one goal in a match.

 Century